JalmarazMartn/ALRenumbering/README.md

 3. Automatically fix the Tx2AL issues: set application area with basic and suite and remove scope internal statements.
 4. Save all changed files with File->Save All.

+## Avoid implicit REC in page fields

+New command "JAM Fix Implicit REC in page fields" to avoid implicit REC in page fields.
+Steps:
+1. With F1 execute "JAM Fix Implicit REC in page fields".
+2. Confirm the pop up message with yes.
+3. Automatically put .rec in page fields declaration.
+4. Save all changed files with File->Save All.

 ## Requirements